2 Choose a Process

 - Annual IRB approval.

-InclusionAll studies involving clinical research must be monitored for inclusion tracking of women, minorities and children.
+InclusionAll studies involving clinical research must be monitored for inclusion tracking of women, minorities and individuals of all ages.
 For information and questions regarding inclusion monitoring and tracking please refer to the NIH Inclusion Policies and Procedures pages:

 Adverse EventsAn adverse event is defined as any unfavorable and unintended sign (e.g., an abnormal laboratory finding), symptom, or disease temporally associated with the involvement in a clinical research study.
 Adverse events can include serious and non-serious adverse events and unanticipated problems.
 An investigator is responsible for knowing the policies of the local IRB, adhering to these policies, and maintaining a copy of the policies in the study file.
 An investigator is also responsible for the accurate documentation, investigation and follow-up of all possible study-related adverse events.
 All adverse events must be reported to the IRB and, if appropriate, the DSMB and the NIH.
 All unanticipated problems must then be reported to the Office of Human Research Protections (OHRP) by the IRB.
 The timeline for reporting adverse events is commensurate with the severity of the event.